Police investigate armed robbery at Tractor Supply Co.

 The suspects fled with the stolen goods toward a gray minivan in the store's parking lot.
 The security guard pursued the thieves, the news release said, but after they approached the vehicle, one of the suspects pulled out a handgun and pointed it at the guard.

-Police said the security guard might have fired a gun at the suspects, but no injuries were immediately reported.
+Police said the security guard may have fired a gun at the suspects, but no injuries were immediately reported.
 The case remains active.